Steady-state bifurcations for three-cell networks with asymmetric inputs: Steady-state bifurcations for coupled cell networks

 \subsection{Coupled cell systems}

-Let $N$ be an $n$-cell network with $k$ asymmetric inputs, say of types $1, \ldots, k$.
-We take a cell to be a system of ordinary differential equations and we consider the class of coupled cell systems consistent with the network $N$.
-As the network is homogeneous, all the cells are {\it identical}, that is, they have the same phase space $V$, we assume here that $V = \R$, and have the same internal dynamics.
-The dynamics of each cell $i$ is governed by the same smooth function $f:\, V^{k+1} \to V$, evaluated at cell $i$ and at the $k$ cells belonging to its input set.
+Let $\mathcal{N}$ be an $n$-cell network with $k$ asymmetric inputs, say of types $1, \ldots, k$.
+We take a cell to be a system of ordinary differential equations and we consider the class of coupled cell systems consistent with the structure of the network $\mathcal{N}$.
+As every cell of the network receives $k$ inputs, one from each type, we say that the network is {\it homogeneous}.
+It follows that we consider that all the cells are {\it identical}, that is, they have the same phase space $V$ assumed here to be $V = \R$.
+Moreover, the dynamics of each cell $i$ is governed by the same smooth function $f:\, V^{k+1} \to V$, evaluated at cell $i$ and at the $k$ cells belonging to its input set.
 Thus, for $i=1, \ldots, n$, the evolution of cell $i$ is given by the set of ordinary differential equations

 where $i_j$ is the start cell of the edge with type $j$ and heading to cell $i$.
-The coupled cell systems with cells governed by equations of the form (\ref{eq:CCS1}) are $N$-{\it admissible} and $f^N$ denotes the coupled cell system defined by $f$.
+The coupled cell systems with cells governed by equations of the form (\ref{eq:CCS1}) are $\mathcal{N}$-{\it admissible} and $f^{\mathcal{N}}$ denotes the coupled cell system defined by $f$.

 \begin{exam} Consider the network in the middle of Figure~\ref{fig_1and2} and any smooth function $f:\, \R^3 \to \R$.
 Coupled cell systems associated with this network are of the form

 $\Diamond$ \end{exam}